NivethaThiruvenkatasamy/Leadbook-Task/README.md

 #### Why Mongo DB ?

 * Mongo DB is chosen as the database engine because it is faster than the tradional SQL Databases.
+* Since MongoDB is the document database, storing the text documents & JSON type data is much suitable.
-* Unstructured data can be stored in the MongoDB.
+* Schema less database , preferred in storing the raw data.